pbhumika198/ShopLyst/README.md

 ---
 Bhumika
 Frontend Developer
-## ⭐ Show your support
+## Show your support

-If you like this project, give it a ⭐ on GitHub!
+If you like this project, give it a star on GitHub!